Course Rating & Slope Rating

 Subtracting the Course Rating from the Bogey Rating and multiplying by a Constant of 5.381 gives the Slope Rating of 126 from the white tees.

-The England Golf course assessors calculated that a female scratch golfer should average 72 (71.7) strokes from the red tees at Rushcliffe.
-The assessors calculated that the average score for a female bogey golfer would be 101 (100.7) strokes.
+The England Golf course assessors calculated that a female scratch golfer should average 72 (71.7) strokes - Slope 123 from the red tees, and 75 (75.1) stokes - Slope 130 from the yellow tees.
+The assessors calculated that the average score for a female bogey golfer would be 101 (100.7) strokes - Red.

 Subtracting the Course Rating from the Bogey Rating and multiplying by a Constant of 4.240 gives the Slope Rating of 123 from the red tees.